This post contains affiliate links. Please see my disclosure about affiliate links here.

-It was a Norwegian ornithologist staying at my B&B in Port de Pollença (Puerto Pollensa) who convinced me to experience Majorca’s Cap de Formentor drive.
-He extolled the virtues of the North Majorca cape – the scenery, the flora, the fauna, the quiet coves, the picnic opportunities, and the views from the lighthouse at the tip of the headland.
+It was a Norwegian ornithologist staying at my B&B in Port de Pollença (Puerto Pollensa) who convinced me to experience Mallorca’s Cap de Formentor drive.
+He extolled the virtues of the North Mallorca cape – the scenery, the flora, the fauna, the quiet coves, the picnic opportunities, and the views from the lighthouse at the tip of the headland.

 What he didn’t mention was the cape’s precarious road.
 I guess one man’s heaven is another man’s hell.

-Cap de Formentor or Formentor Cape is a headland located on the northern coast of the Balearic island of Majorca (Mallorca in Castilian Spanish).
+Cap de Formentor or Formentor Cape is a headland located on the northern coast of the Balearic island of Mallorca (Majorcan in the local dialect).
 The Balearic Islands are part of Spain and are located off the country’s eastern coast in the Mediterranean Sea.

-Back in the 1950s Majorca was one of the first places to experience mass package holidays but, despite this, the island still has quiet and secluded areas…if you’re willing to drive on crazy roads.
+Back in the 1950s, Mallorca was one of the first places to experience mass package holidays but, despite this, the island still has quiet and secluded areas…if you’re willing to drive on crazy roads.

 The plan was to have morning coffee at the Hotel Formentor and to spend the remainder of the morning discovering the beautiful cape.
 Google Maps gives a distance of 19.8km from Port de Pollença marina to Cap de Formentor’s lighthouse and estimates a journey time of 37 minutes.
 It took me about an hour which felt like forever.